 We are looking for artists that have developed skills, technical experience, or an artistic project in a range of disciplines that may include (but are not limited to): Painting, Drawing, Printmaking, Sculpture, Textile Art, Photography, Media Arts, Filmmaking, Podcasting, Animation, Performance, Theatre, Dance, Poetry, Prose, Playwriting, Songwriting and/or Music Composition.

 We prioritize hiring members or artists with lived experience.
 For more information about membership, visit: https://workmanarts.com/get-involved/become-a-member/

 *Please keep in mind that programs are intended to provide participating artists with guidance and support in their own creative pursuits or the chance to contribute to a larger collaborative process (rather than be in service to an Instructor’s sole artistic vision or project).
 Also, please note that Workman Arts is a non-clinical arts organization and we will not prioritize applications that are situated explicitly within an art therapy and/or clinically-based framework.

 What Instructors receive from Workman Arts:

-- Paid teaching opportunities (from September – June at Workman and/or Art Cart)
+- Paid teaching opportunities (from September – June at Workman, Art Cart, and/or partner sites)